 The Ngorongoro Conservation Area is listed as a World Heritage Site hosting the largest inactive volcanic caldera in the world.
 It was formed from two to three million years ago, as the result of a volcano explosion.
 It is 610 metres deep and its floor covers 260 square kilometres.
 In February 2013 this crater was voted to be one of the Seven Natural Wonders of Africa.

-In the centre of the crater, there is Lake Magali, which is a constant water supply for thousand of resident animals.
+In the center of the crater, there is Lake Magadi, waters of which provide a constant food supply for flamingoes you can meet here.
 Ngorongoro Crater is also one of the best places in Tanzania to see the big five.
-Black rhinos, tusker elephants, lions, leopards and hyenas together with herds of wildebeest, buffalo, and zebra can all be found here.
+Black rhinos, tusker elephants, lions, leopards, and hyenas, together with herds of wildebeest, buffalo, and zebra, can all be found here.
 It is also a prime birding spot as here you can find some 400 various species.
-When the water level in the lake is highest you can also see flamingoes here.

 Other wildlife like serval cats, cheetahs, jackals, Grant's and Thompson's gazelles, and bat-eared foxes can also be spotted in the area.
 Except for large game and bird watching, visitors can explore the conservation area in Olduvai Gorge, an important archaeological site.
 Here you may see some ancient skull and bone fragments of early mankind.
 The oldest known footprints of human ancestors, even before the usage of stone tools is also a must see.